J535D165/CoronaWatchNL/README.md

 #### Reference time: by day (0:00 AM)

-These datasets describe the new and cumulative number of confirmed, hospitalized and deceased COVID-19 cases per day.
-The data is retrieved from the central database [OSIRIS](https://www.rivm.nl/sniv/handleiding-osiris) and counts the number per day (0:00 AM) by RIVM.
+These datasets describe the new and cumulative number of confirmed, hospitalized, and deceased COVID-19 cases per day.
+The data is retrieved from the central database [OSIRIS](https://www.rivm.nl/sniv/handleiding-osiris) and counts the number of cases per day (0:00 AM) by RIVM.
 The dataset concerns numbers on a national level.

-For more detail about the specific structure of the geographical datasets, have a look at the `data-geo`[codebook](/data-geo/README.md). <br/>
+For more detail about the specific structure of this geographical dataset, have a look at the `data-geo`[codebook](/data-geo/README.md). <br/>

 | Dataset | Source | Variables |
 |---|---| --- |